Ab initio uncertainty quantification in scattering analysis of microscopy: Acknowledgements

 \section{Acknowledgements}

-This project is partially supported by the National Science Foundation under Grant No. DMS-2053423.
-MG acknowledges the supplement to National Science Foundation Grant No. 2119663.
-YH acknowledges partial support from the UC Multicampus Research Programs and Initiatives (MRPI) program under Grant No. M23PL5990 and from the BioPACIFIC Materials Innovation Platform of the National Science Foundation under Grant No. DMR-1933487 (NSF BioPACIFIC MIP).
-YL acknowledges support from the Biological Sciences Postdoctoral Fellowship Program from Yale Provost's office.
+This project is partially supported by the National Science Foundation under Grant No. OAC-2411043.
+X.L. is supported by the National Science Foundation under Grant No. DMS-2053423.
+M.G. acknowledges the supplement to National Science Foundation Grant No. 2119663.
+Y.H. acknowledges partial support from the UC Multicampus Research Programs and Initiatives (MRPI) program under Grant No. M23PL5990 and from the BioPACIFIC Materials Innovation Platform of the National Science Foundation under Grant No. DMR-1933487 (NSF BioPACIFIC MIP).
+Y.L. acknowledges the support from the National Science Foundation under Grant No. OAC-2411044 and the donors of ACS Petroleum Research Fund under Doctoral New Investigator No. 67734-DNI10.
 The authors thank Matthew Helgeson, Ryan McGorty, Rae Robertson-Anderson and Megan Valentine for helpful discussions.